Your Safety

 Mock location hides your GPS position from apps, but it does not hide your IP address.
 For that, you still need a VPN.

-No single tool makes you perfectly safe.
-Layers of precaution — VPN, history clearing, separate accounts, careful sharing — add up.
-Take what you can from this page and build habits around it.
+No single tool keeps you perfectly safe.
+What works is layers: VPN, history clearing, separate accounts, careful sharing.
+Pick what fits your life and build the habit around it.